 Invoking a command

-Before I talk about the how and why of Emacs commands it is important that I mention how Emacs handles interactive functions – commonly known as commands.
-An Emacs command is one that has the
+Before I talk about the how and why of Emacs commands it is important that I mention how Emacs handles interactive functions — commonly known as commands.
+An Emacs command has an

 lambda expression or even a standard